nealsonS/CatDB/README.md

 # CatDB
-CatDB is a NoSQL DBMS that employs scanning, sorting, joining, filtering, grouping, aggregation, and CRUD operations (implemented as REST API) that interact only with chunks of a dataset (to minimize memory usage).
+- CatDB is a NoSQL DBMS that employs scanning, sorting, joining, filtering, grouping, aggregation, and CRUD operations (implemented as REST API) that interact only with chunks of a dataset (to minimize memory usage).
-CatDB has a custom cat-like query language with a fully implemented query execution engine to be used on a command-line interface.
+- CatDB has a custom cat-like query language with a fully implemented query execution engine to be used on a command-line interface.
-All algorithms are implemented in Python from scratch.
+- All algorithms are implemented in Python from scratch.
-This is my final project for my Foundations on Data Management class at USC.
+- This is my final project for my Foundations on Data Management class at USC.

-Please open the "Report.pdf" for the final report of the project!
+Please open the "Report.pdf" for the final report of the project! <br>
 Please launch by launching launch.py in the Scripts folder!

 Please download a dataset with NDJSON format, place it in data folder, and use only its filename like: